skunpoj/ai/README.md

      export GOOGLE_APPLICATION_CREDENTIALS="/path/to/service_account_key.json"
      ```

-With these set, the backend will prefer Vertex AI Gemini for per-segment transcription and fall back to Google consumer `google-generativeai` only if `GEMINI_API_KEY` is set and Vertex isn’t configured.
+With these set, the backend will use Vertex AI Gemini via the Google GenAI SDK.
+LangChain is also supported via `langchain-google-vertexai` where applicable, but audio transcription currently goes through the SDK's `models.generate_content` path for reliability.

 ### Provider troubleshooting and setup